Current Faculty & Staff

 Chris Pierson- Intern

-I am currently a Masters in Health Science with a concentration in One Health student at the University of Florida.
-After being involved in the One Health Community both here in Florida and in North Carolina, I have seen a need for outreach beyond both academia and the core health sciences.
-As part of my time here at the Center of Excellence, I will be helping on outreach and communication.
+I am a recent graduate from the University of Florida, attaining a Masters in Health Science with a concentration in One Health.
+After being involved in the One Health Community, both here in Florida and in North Carolina, I have seen a need for outreach beyond both academia and the core health sciences.
+As part of my time here at the Center of Excellence, I helped in outreach and communication.